alainglez/caldo-blog/content/post/fourth-post.md

 30. Is it Deployed via a Canary?
 31. Is it Easy to Rollback?
 32. Is it using the Best Technology Stack?

+There are outside factors, usually not in the control of the core development team.

 33. Is the Infrastructure working (Metal Servers, VMs, Containers, Network, Load Balancer, Operating System, Web Server)
 34. Are the Subsystems working?
 (Mainframe, OLTP Database, Data Streams, Data Warehouse, Caching - Elastic/Redis)
 35. Is the Content Delivery Network working?